fbpx

 Step 3: Egg Retrieval

 Thirty-five hours after the “trigger shot,” your doctor will collect your eggs during a minor surgical procedure which is performed while you are under anesthesia, by placing a needle through the wall of your vagina into the follicles under ultrasound guidance.
-The day of the procedure, you will need a caregiver to drive you home and to stay with you for the rest of the day as the anesthesia wears off.
+The day of the egg retrieval procedure, you will need a caregiver to drive you home and to stay with you for the rest of the day as the anesthesia wears off.

 For a few days following your retrieval, you may be bloated and experience cramping and mild discomfort.
 You will be able to return to work within 24-48 hours following your retrieval and you will feel completely “back to normal” following your next period.
 We ask that you refrain from exercising until after your next period starts.